resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 ### Exercise

-In home directory, run the script `loop.sh` by:
+In home directory of your ssh session, run the script `loop.sh` by:

 ``` bash
 ./loop.sh